-When it’s really hot out, replenishing your electrolytes is as important as staying hydrated.
-Here are some ways you can add some electrolytes into your diet.
-Please consult with your doctor before taking electrolyte supplements and if you need to limit sodium due to any medical conditions you may have.
+When it’s really hot out, replenishing electrolytes can be just as important as staying hydrated.
+Below are a few simple ways to add electrolytes into your diet during warmer weather.
+Always consult your doctor before using electrolyte supplements, especially if you need to limit sodium or manage a medical condition.

 Coconut Water